CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image57.png)

-## Task 5: Create a knowledge assistant agent
+## Task 4: Create a knowledge assistant agent
+In this task, you will be creating a **Knowledge Assistant agent** in **Copilot Studio** that connects to your **Azure AI Search** vector index to deliver intelligent, conversational responses to HR-related queries.
+You will configure the agent’s behavior, link it to the search index, and design simple conversation flows, enabling the assistant to retrieve and present accurate, context-aware information from HR knowledge sources.

 1. Open a new broser and login to [https://copilotstudio.microsoft.com](https://copilotstudio.microsoft.com/) using your login credentials.